nk56399/MIST4610-Project1-Group-8/README.md

 Question: What is the total payment amount collected each month?

 Query 5 allows managers to view the total payment amounts collected each month, providing a picture of monthly revenue trends.
 By grouping payment data by month and summing the total amounts, the query helps identify patterns in sales performance over time.
 This information supports managers to make informed decisions about marketing, staffing, and inventory based on periods of high or low revenue.
-Listing the results in chronological order allows for easy tracking.
+Listing the results in chronological  allows for easy tracking.

 Managerial Justification: Tracks monthly revenue trends to support financial planning.

 6. Loyal Customers

-Question: Which customers have placed at least five orders and how much have they paid in total?
+Question: Which customers have placed at least five s and how much have they paid in total?

-Query 6 allows managers to identify loyal customers who have placed five or more orders and to see the total amount each has paid.
-By joining the Customer, Order, and Payment tables, the query calculates both the number of distinct orders per customer and their total spending.
+Query 6 allows managers to identify loyal customers who have placed five or more s and to see the total amount each has paid.
+By joining the Customer, , and Payment tables, the query calculates both the number of distinct orders per customer and their total spending.
 This helps managers recognize people who contribute significantly to sales.
 Sorting by total amount paid and number of orders highlights the most valuable customers first for targeted engagement.

 Managerial Justification: Helps identify loyal patrons for rewards or membership incentives.